30 Ways Tap Water Could Ruin Your Health

 According to Caleb Backe, Certified Health & Wellness Expert for Maple Holistics, hard water with traces of these metals is normal.
 However, he warns, "In large amounts, tap water contaminated with these substances could cause metal poisoning."
 The symptoms of poisoning can vary based on the type of metal you were exposed to, but may include nerve damage, diarrhea, memory loss, or muscle cramps.

-The Remedy Rx: Backe suggests adding a point-of-entry filter to the faucets you use daily if you're concerned about the heavy metals in your water supply.
+The Rx: Backe suggests adding a point-of-entry filter to the faucets you use daily if you're concerned about the heavy metals in your water supply.
 You can also install a whole-house filter, which is designed to remove sediment, rust, and chlorine from your water.

 Nearby chemical plants can contaminate your water